 At stations, some staff may be willing to help carrying buggies up and down stairs, although they are not always able to do so.
 They will ask you to carry your child and fold your buggy.

 Use a help point to contact staff for information and assistance, or in an emergency.

-All taxis have a middle level step to make it easier for you to get in and out with a buggy.
+All taxis have an intermediate step and a ramp to make it easier for you to get in and out with a buggy.
 Please ask your driver if you need this.

-Buggies are welcome on board all MBNA Thames Clippers River Bus services.
+Buggies are welcome on board all Thames Clippers River Bus services.

 Boats are boarded via a ramp and have space for both wheelchair users and buggies.
 The crew will help you find the safest place to park your buggy.
 You will only be asked to fold up the buggy if necessary.

 Buggies are also welcome on board most River Tour boats.
 Please check with the boat operator you intend to travel with for further details.

 On the IFS Cloud Cable Car

 Folding buggies are permitted on the cable car as long as they are not put on the seats and do not cause a blockage to gangways, lifts or passages.